-In such case, we know the possible values beforehand and these predefined, distinct values are called levels.
-Following is an example of factor in R.
+In such a case, we know the possible values beforehand and these predefined, distinct values are called levels.

 [1] single married married single